QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 2. Install [VS Code](https://code.visualstudio.com/) for your platform and open it
 3. Install the [VS Code Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extension
    - After installation of VS Code, you should be able to choose `Install` on the webpage of any extensions and it will open on your desktop.
    - Otherwise, open the extensions with `<Ctrl-Shift-X>` or selecting extensions in the left-hand side of the VS Code window.
-Then search for `Julia` in the Marketplace
+Then search for `Julia` in the Marketplace.

 See the [Julia VS Code Documentation](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1) for more details.